dettrace/dettrace/examples/README.md

 Notice the key difference here: every execution returns the same results!
-It doesn't matter what language the program is written in or exactly *how* it gets its randomness (e.g., `getrandom` system call, or `/dev/random`).
-Because all sources of randomness are determinized, the end result is determinstic.
+It doesn't matter what language the program is written in or exactly *how* it gets its randomness, for example with a `getrandom` system call, or by reading `/dev/random`.
+Because *all* sources of randomness to the process tree are determinized, the end result is determinstic.
 However, if we want to seed our container with a different stream of random numbers, we can simply change its initial state by changing the seed:

 ```
 $ cloudseal --prng-seed=100  ./examples/rand.py